Are you looking for fun listening activities for children to do at home or in the classroom?

 - ability to follow verbal instructions at school

-- ability to socialize and communicate effectively
+- ability to socialise and communicate effectively

 1. Broken Telephone